 - Staging a car accident to file a fake claim.

 - Filing a claim for the payment of a loss.
-But the loss or damage predates the policy.
+However, the loss or damage predates the policy.
 (An exception is if the policy covers preexisting conditions.)

 - Making an oral or written statement in support of an insurance claim.
-And the person knows it is false or missing material information.
+And you know it is false or missing material information.

 There are two main ways agents defraud insurers: